-Agile methods are software development methods which apply the iterative and evolutionary development, employ adaptive planning, promote incremental delivery, and include other values and practices that encourage agility.
+Agile methods are software development methods that apply iterative and evolutionary development, employ adaptive planning, promote incremental delivery, and include other values and practices that encourage agility.
 They are best suited for projects characterized by changing, speed and turbulence.
-In the beginning of 2001, a group of agile methods followers created the Agile Manifesto containing agile principles that all agile methods should follow.
+At the beginning of 2001, a group of agile methods followers created the Agile Manifesto containing agile principles that all agile methods should follow.

 What does that really mean?
 What are the implications for our daily business?
 Let’s analyze these principles and see where this gets us.

 Our highest priority is to satisfy the customer through the early and continuous delivery of valuable software.

 Our represents the software team responsible for customer satisfaction.

 Early delivery means that the increments should be early.
 Features are divided into smaller pieces, the functional increments.
 This helps to fasten the process of the customers feedback and leads to a higher understanding of customers’ needs.